-So far choosing a cover for a mobile device seemed to be a less important, secondary task.
+So far, choosing a case cover for the e-reader, tablet, or smartphone seemed to be a less important, secondary task.

-There is also one more factor that makes choosing a cover a relatively more involving challenge: there are too many designs to choose from.
+There is also one more factor that makes choosing a cover a highly involving and exciting task: there are a plenty of designs to choose from.
 Obviously, the more popular the device is, the more case covers are available.

-In this post you’ll find quick and simple tips that will let you easier choose e-reader or tablet cover that suits your needs and expectations most.
+In this post, you’ll find quick and simple tips that will help you choose the e-reader or tablet cover that suits your needs and expectations most.

-Quick guide to buying an e-reader or tablet cover
+Quick guide to buying an e-reader or tablet case

 1. Choose the right type of the case

-A variety of covers is enormous and it’s growing every day.
-There are many different kinds available.
-No matter how they’re called, they fall into three major categories, depending on how you apply and use them.
+No matter how you call them, tablet and e-reader cases fall into three major categories, depending on how you apply and use them.

 Case / Cover